TripleZOP/KS_Fantasy/README.md

-# KS_Fantasy
+# KS_Fantasy Website Project
-a fun fantasy football web project that will log league history and more form both of my friends and I
+*a fun fantasy football web project that will log and display both our main league's history, teams, stats, players, and more*